Published: July 2021 | Updated: March 2023

 - To avoid risk of injury, carefully check the foal’s environment to make sure it is safe before beginning the weaning process.

 - The foal should have access to the same type of feed both before and after weaning.
 Keep the diet consistent for at least a week and then you can gradually make changes if you want to.

-Weaning will be a stressful time for the foal no matter what, but by heeding the above advice, you can help to reduce that stress and keep your foal healthy.
+Weaning will be a stressful time for the mare and foal no matter what, but by heeding the above advice, you can help to reduce that stress and keep both mama and baby healthy.
 Dr. Franklin also recommends “ripping the band-aid off” all at once.
 That is, weaning the foal completely instead of making it a gradual process.

 Adding these probiotics to your broodmare and foal’s diet will help keep their hindgut stable while they begin their new life.